Frequently Asked Questions

 Q: I’m writing a novel.
 How do I get an agent/How do I get published?

-A: This took me years to figure out.
+A: This took me nine years to figure out.
 There is, simply put, no easy way to get an agent, and no easy way to get published.
 You have to work for it.
 You have to learn how to properly query, which you can learn how to do by reading books, going to conferences and listening to agents and editors talk, and getting on their websites and reading their submission guidelines.
 You have to have your novel completely finished (and polished) before you even begin trying, and you have to have realistic expectations and lots of patience.
-Honestly, it’s unrealistic expectations and lack of patience that knocks most potential writers out of the business.
+Honestly, unrealistic expectations and lack of patience ar what knocks most potential writers out of the business.

 Finally, and most importantly, you have to believe in yourself and in your work.
 Because there will be rejections.
 No matter how awesome you are.
 No matter how creative and innovative your story idea.
 No matter how much you’ve studied writing or how much you’ve paid for professional critiquing or how many times your writer’s group has gone over your first chapter.
 There will be rejections, and they will hurt like hell, and you will have moments where you will question your ability and maybe even want to give up.
 Those are the moments when you have to dig in and believe in yourself all the more.